aditya123473892/wagtail/Google-Summer-of-Code.md

 #### Summary

-Make it possible for a content editor to change the page type.
+Make it possible for a content editor to change the page type of an existing page.

 ---